 The initial construction of the red sandstone fort began a few years after Emperor Akbar arrived in Agra.
 He constructed the fort on the same site as the remains of an ancient site known as Badalgarh.
 Conception of the fort began in 1565.
 Eight years later in 1573 it was complete.
 Akbar and his thousands of workers built most of the structures in the fort.
 However, unfortunately many do not exist anymore.
 In the years following Akbar’s death, his successors added palaces and other structures within the fort.

 The history of the Agra fort dates back beyond Emperor Akbar, to the 11th Century.
 During this time, it was not in the possession of the Mughals.
 However, its restoration by Akbar in the 16th Century is what makes the fort such an important part of Indian history and architecture.

 Built during the 16th century by Emperor Akbar, Fatehpur Sikri (the City of Victory) was the first Mughal planned city.
 It was the capital for 10 years.

 The complex comprises of various palaces, forts, halls and mosques.
 Home to the famous Jama Masjid – one of the largest mosques in India.

-This World Heritage Site is one of the most visited sites in India; with so much history over centuries, this important site in the Golden Triangle is one of Emperor Akbar’s greatest legacies.
+This World Heritage Site is one of the most visited sites in India, boasting an incredible history.
+This important site in the Golden Triangle is one of Emperor Akbar’s greatest legacies.